 himself would not have

 as some sort of an expert on his novel.
 Fromm’s

 afterword was added

 World Literature version of "1984" in 1961 (the height of the Cold

 "1984" was first published on June 8th, 1949.
 Orwell died

-high schools in the 60s, but no longer because it is
+high schools in the 1960s, but is no longer required reading

 indirectly involved with the activities of the Central